AngMcL/sars-cov-2_canada_2020/README.md

 Angela McLaughlin et al.

 ## Description
-This repo contains the scripts needed to reproduce our analysis as described in the manuscript, 'Early introductions of SARS-CoV-2 sublineages into Canada drove the 2020 epidemic', in submission at eLife.
+Scripts needed to reproduce our analysis as described in the manuscript, 'Early introductions of SARS-CoV-2 sublineages into Canada drove the 2020 epidemic', in submission at eLife.
 Pre-print available at medRxiv doi:10.1101/2021.04.09.21255131v3

 ## Dependencies
-Note this pipeline was developed and tested on mac OX Catalina 10.15.7 (check work desktop also)
+Note this pipeline was developed and tested on mac OX Catalina 10.15.7

 ### Programs
 * R version 4.0.3